Nimisha Mehta: Early life and background

-Mehta was born on 6 January 1990 in Ahmedabad, Gujarat to parents Viren and Nilma.
-They all moved to London, UK when she was 2 years old.
+Mehta was born in 1988 or 1989 in Ahmedabad, Gujarat to parents Viren and Nilma.
+They all moved to London when she was 2 years old.
 She has an older sister named Krupali Shah.
 Nimisha did her schooling in London and graduated in BA Hons LLB Law from University of Westminster with an upper second class degree.
 Alongside her studies, she kept herself busy with modelling and acting in London.
 She was crowned Miss India London 2013, part of the Miss India Worldwide pageant.

 Career

-She has acted in ‘There will be tomorrow’, a short English film directed by Bhushan Gaur (from New York Film Academy), acting opposite Sahil Salathia (Male lead for Everest TV show).
+She has acted in There Will Be Tomorrow, a short English film directed by Bhushan Gaur (from New York Film Academy), acting opposite Sahil Salathia.
 The film was awarded at the HIV World Congress 2016 in Goa.

 Mehta made her Hindi film debut as Pooja in the 2016 comedy feature film Days of Tafree, a remake of Gujarati hit film Chhello Divas.
 The actress has also starred in two series of the web science fiction thriller series A.I.SHA My Virtual Girlfriend.